Veterans honored at Great Falls College MSU

 “Veterans Week is all about honoring these students and letting them know how much we appreciate their service,” said Kevin Lyons, GFC MSU Veterans Success Coach.

-Throughout the remainder of the week, GFC MSU will host a veterans' hospitality room with free breakfast, lunch and snacks for all military students.
+Throughout the remainder of the week, the college will host a veterans' hospitality room with free breakfast, lunch, and snacks for all military students.
 A banner will hang in Freedom Hall to recognize and honor those who have served our country.
-Students, faculty and staff are encouraged to bring a photo of a veteran, whether it is themselves, a grandparent, spouse, parent, sibling or a friend, to hang on the banner.
+Students, faculty and staff are encouraged to bring a photo of a veteran, whether it is themselves, a grandparent, spouse, parent, sibling, or friend, to hang on the banner.

-"Being located in a community in which there is a strong military presence, Great Falls College MSU is exceptionally proud to be one of the community partners supporting active duty military members, veterans, their spouses and families," said Dr. Susan J. Wolff, CEO/Dean at GFC MSU.
-"The college is a welcome home for them as we recognize the knowledge and skills they bring to our college, community, region and state."
+"Being located in a community in which there is a strong military presence, Great Falls College MSU is honored to be one of the community partners supporting active duty military members, veterans, their spouses and families," said Dr. Susan J. Wolff, CEO/Dean at GFC MSU.
+"The college is a welcome home for them as we recognize the knowledge and skills they bring to our college, community, region, and state."